efourb/projects-data-scientist-practicum/README.md

 ### Project 13:
 Built a model to determine the approximate age of a person from a photograph.

-You can view Project 13 online here, or find it in the corresponding folder of the this repository.
+You can view Project 13 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P13%20Computer%20Vision/P13%20Computer%20Vision.ipynb), or find it in the [corresponding folder](/P13%20Computer%20Vision/) of this repository.

 ## Unsupervised Learning